 Here, I've compiled a list of 10 long-term care questions you can ask to help guide your clients through these challenging conversations.

-1) What, if any, is your personal experience with long-term care?
+1) Do you have any personal experience with long-term care?
 Some of your clients likely have a relative or close friend who has needed long-term care.
 What many clients may not know, however, is the likelihood that they or someone they know will need care.
 Here are some sobering long-term care statistics you may want to highlight:

-- Among the population aged 65 and older, 35 percent will eventually enter a nursing home.
+- Among the population aged 65 and older, 52 percent will require long-term care during their lifetimes.

-2) Did you know that the cost of long-term care varies depending on where you live?
-In 2016, the national median monthly cost for an assisted-living facility was $3,628.
-For nursing homes, this cost was $6,844.
+2) Are you aware that the cost of long-term care depends on where you live?
+In 2018, the national median monthly cost for an assisted-living facility was $4,000.
+For nursing homes, this cost was $7,441 for a semi-private room and $8,365 for a private room.
 But keep in mind that these are national averages.
-Your clients should know that these expenses vary by location.
+Average costs are significantly higher in New York, for example.
 Be sure to help them determine the cost (per day, month, or year) of a nursing home or home health care in their area as they develop a plan to pay for this potential need.

-3) Do you have someone (e.g., children or other family) who will help take care of you?
+3) Do you have family members who will help take care of you?
 Many individuals hope to rely on family members in the event of a health care emergency.
 But what if family is far away or just doesn't have the skills to take care of someone with a disability?
 Then what?

 Sometimes, professional assistance is the only option.
-In this case, long-term care insurance can provide the funds needed for your clients to receive professional care for however long it is required.
+In this case, long-term care insurance can provide the funds needed for your clients to receive professional care for however long it’s required.

 4) Where will you live when you retire?
 For many clients, their vision of retirement includes moving to another state or even to another country.
 But have they calculated what it would cost to receive care in their retirement destination?